laith-dev/encryption-decryption/README.md

 After compiling the code, run this command (in the same directory as the *.class files):

-> java Main -mode mode -data data -alg alg -key key -in file_in -out file_out
+> java Main -mode mode -data data -alg alg -key key -in file_in.txt -out file_out.txt

 Where:

-mode can be either enc (encryption) or dec (decryption).
+mode: can be either enc (encryption) or dec (decryption).

-data is the text to be encrypted/decrypted.
+data: is the text to be encrypted/decrypted.

-alg is either Shift of Unicode (case-insensitive).
+alg: is either Shift of Unicode (case-insensitive).

-key an integer value specifying how many cells should each letter in the input text moved.
+key: an integer value specifying how many cells should each letter in the input text moved.

-file_in is the file to get data from (in case -data option was not specified).
+file_in.txt: is the file to get data from (in case -data option was not specified).

-file_out is the file to store the resulted text.
+file_out.txt: is the file to store the resulted text.

 # Note: